Sodukene/MinecraftModpack/README.md

 ### INSTALLATION

-To install this modpack, simply download the [repo](https://github.com/Sodukene/MinecraftModpack/archive/master.zip) page. **Unzip it in a safe place like the documents folder**
+To install this modpack, simply download the [repo](https://github.com/Sodukene/MinecraftModpack/archive/master.zip). **Unzip it in a safe place like the documents folder**

 Once you've done that, download the vivecraft installer
 \